 Research

 He has served in editorial positions at several scholarly journals, and he serves as ad-hoc reviewer for about a dozen journals.
 During his graduate studies, he was a research assistant at a prominent research center.
-John has received 17 awards for research, reviewing, and other scholarly works.
+John has received over 20 awards for research, reviewing, and other scholarly work.

 Books